-Learn more about pregnancy nutrition and incorporating nutrient-dense foods into your diet through our Healthy Mama, Happy Baby program.
+Learn more about pregnancy nutrition and incorporating nutrient-dense foods into your diet through our Whole Mamas Pregnancy Program.

 - Environmental stressors.
-Eliminate things in your home like artificial air fresheners and off-gassing from non-stick cookware.
+Get rid of things in your home like artificial air fresheners and non-stick cookware.

 - Exercise.
-Some mamas like to lift, others are leisurely walkers, and many are somewhere in-between.
-Find the exercise that works best for you.
+Find a form of movement that works best for you.
 The most important factors to consider are that you are getting fresh air in your lungs, and encouraging lymph movement and blood flow.

 - Sunshine.
-Light is life-giving.
 Get out into the sun, with no sunscreen, for 10 to 15 minutes a day.
-Not only will you boost your vitamin D, but research is continually proving that light from the sun is necessary for almost all proper body functioning.
-Be aware of your skin it’s limits—the key is not to let yourself burn.
+Not only will you boost your vitamin D, but research shows that light from the sun is necessary for almost all proper body functioning.
+Be aware of your skin’s limits—the key is not to let yourself burn.

 - Your mind.
-Finally, the most often overlooked aspect of preconception health is mental awareness; preparing your mind.
 Motherhood changes everything.
 If I could go back I would have worked on my mind before anything else.
 I would have learned the art of meditation, I would have practiced self-forgiveness (because that mama guilt is strong), and I would have learned to put a higher value on self-care.

 - What kind of diet do you currently eat?
 Which primary nutrients are you continuously getting?
 Which may be lacking?